 Robinho’s first moment of magic came just 11 minutes into his debut.
 With the Brazilian taking aim on the edge of the area, one thought occurred to me: he couldn’t, could he?
 Just when things couldn’t get any better for the club, Robinho stepped up and curled a delightful – albeit deflected – free-kick into the top corner to give City the lead and spark unbridled pandemonium on the terraces.
 Chants of ‘we’ve got Robinho’ rippled around the then City of Manchester Stadium in a frenzy of utter delight which undoubtedly stands alone as one of the most surreal moments the supporters old and new will ever witness.

-The fact that Ederson is the most recent arrival to make it onto the list speaks volumes about the enormity of his impact since arriving from Benfica in the summer of 2017.
+That Ederson is the most recent arrival to make it onto the list speaks volumes about the enormity of his impact since arriving from Benfica in the summer of 2017.
 After cowering every time the opposition threatened to take aim at Claudio Bravo’s goal during the 2016/17 season, Ederson arrived to save the club last summer.
 It became apparent from very early in his career that his presence had installed a level of harmony into the defensive unit which had been glaringly absent during Pep Guardiola’s first season in charge.
 An excellent shot-stopper, even better distributor of the ball and, effectively an extra defender, Ederson deserves a large portion of the credit for City’s unprecedented improvement last season.
 If he is able to emulate his early form for the next decade, there’s no doubt that he is destined to become one of the greatest goalkeepers English football has ever seen.

 8. Samir Nasri

 Nasri gets the nod for metaphorical reasons more so than footballing ones, but that is certainly no disservice to the quality he provided during his City career.
-The controversial Frenchman’s arrival was indicative of the rapidly evolving dynamic in the Premier League which contributed to Arsenal being handed the unwanted title of ‘Man City’s feeder club’ after switching North London for sunny Manchester.
+The controversial Frenchman’s arrival was indicative of the rapidly evolving dynamic in the Premier League which contributed to Arsenal being handed the unwanted title of ‘Man City’s feeder club’ after switching north London for sunny Manchester.

 Despite tearing defenders apart in the Preimer League throughout the season prior to his arrival, Nasri never quite lived up to the standard he set for himself at Arsenal, but a standout moment ensured his place in the club’s history books.
 With 10 games remaining in the 2011/12 season, City were drawing 1-1 with Chelsea with little over 5 minutes remaining – enter Samir Nasri.
-In textbook Nasri fashion, he collected the ball on the left before shimmying inside to find Carlos Tevez whom slid the ball into the onrushing playmakers path and, with Peter Cech baring down on him, he exquisitely produced the most delicate of dinks over his trailing leg which found the bottom corner and sparked wild celebrations both on the pitch and in the stands.
+In textbook Nasri fashion, he collected the ball on the left before shimmying inside to find Carlos Tevez who slid the ball into the onrushing playmaker’s path and, with Peter Cech baring down on him, he exquisitely produced the most delicate of dinks over his trailing leg which found the bottom corner and sparked wild celebrations both on the pitch and in the stands.
 Without that goal, who knows how Man City’s future would have panned out.

 By far the most underrated player of City’s modern era – at least from fans and pundits outside of the club – Fernandinho has been every club’s holding midfield dream.
 His lack of recongition is actually a testament to the consistency he has demonstrated throughout his career; spectators have come to expect incredibly high standards from him and witness nothing out of the ordinary when he matches the level he set for himself shortly after setting foot in Manchester.
 The Brazilian has been putting out fires and mopping up in-front of City’s back-four for the past five seasons with his incredible ability to read the game.
 Unlike plenty of defensive midfielders who are merely destroyers, Fernandinho possesses the flair and vision to complement his work in the defensive third by adding an extra dynamic to City’s attack.
-The fact that his place in the starting eleven has not once been called into question throughout his time at City demonstrates quite how impeccable he has been, and this list would be missing a crucial cog without him, just like City’s team would have been in the past half-decade.
+The fact that his place in the starting eleven has not once been called into question throughout his time at City demonstrates quite how impeccable he has been, and this list would be missing a crucial cog without him – just like City’s team would have been in the past half-decade.

 6. Edin Dzeko